judell/thali/HttpkeyURLScheme.md

 <pre>
  rsa-key-type = "rsapublickey"
- rsa-key-value = exponent ‘.’ modulus
+ rsa-key-value = exponent â€˜.â€™ modulus
- exponent = The exponent of the key represented as an ASCII encoded integer (e.g. 12345...) modulus = Same as exponent but instead encoding the RSA key’s modulus
+ exponent = The exponent of the key represented as an ASCII encoded integer (e.g. 12345...) modulus = Same as exponent but instead encoding the RSA keyâ€™s modulus
 </pre>

 Httpkey URL validation with a RSA public key occurs by extracting the exponent and modulus for the public key presented in the X.509 cert presented in the TLS connection and comparing the integer values with the value recorded in the rsapublickey argument in the httpkey URL.